(Latest Running Sessions)

 This was all a precursor to early arrivals in the track-room before setting of the short distance to the seafront, lunch and a discussion about the afternoon running session around the scale mile-long track.
 Indeed, it was such a busy session I missed getting photographs of two 5 BEL units; on in Pullman Umber & Cream, the other in BR Blue & Grey, an original all-Blue 4 TC a 2 NOL unit and stock that didn’t get unpacked being both MLV and 4 CEP units in Green and all-Blue liveries let alone ‘Hampshire’ and ‘Hastings’ 2H DEMUS!

-Oldest unit photographed on the layout was augmented 4 SUB unit no.4428 running on the Down line; this being one of two on the layout and the only ‘non-visitor’ running during the afternoon’ session.
-On the Up line visiting 2 HAL unit number 2603 trailed the rear of an eight-car mix of 2 BIL /2 HAL units.
+Oldest unit photographed on the layout was augmented 4 SUB unit no.4428 running on the Down Main; this being one of two on the layout and the only ‘non-visitor’ running during the afternoon’ session.
+On the Up Main visiting 2 HAL unit number 2603 trailed the rear of an eight-car mix of 2 BIL /2 HAL units.
 Unit no.4428 appeared as an augmented between May 1947 and April 1956.
 Unit no.2603 appeared in this livery (green /full yellow end) between 4th July 1967 and 28th February 1970 when it received BR blue livery prior to withdrawal 12th June 1971.